November 27, 2012 – Tuesday – Blue Lagoon Resort to Nadi

 I pass through security and explain to Fiji Immigration I arrived on Nov 8th by air, departed Fiji on the 10th by ship, re-entered Fiji on the 20th by ship, and am now departing on the 28th by air.
 They key all this into their computer system, and stamp my passport and boarding pass.
 As I take the escalator to the departure lounge Air Pacific is announcing they have overbooked the flight, and appeal to passengers to relinquish their seat for a US$500 cash payment, hotel accommodation, and guaranteed boarding on tomorrow’s flight.
 I’m glad I have an assigned seat…I’m certainly not giving it up!
 There is a huge amount of anxiety among those of us waiting in the departure lounge, but eventually after a few false starts, Air Pacific loads passengers onto the aircraft.

-We are on a Boeing 777-200ER, which is a Euro Atlantic Airways aircraft, operated by a Portugal-based charter company.
-Air Pacific has obviously hired to fill the gap for their downed 747.
+We are on a Boeing 777-200ER, which is a Euro Atlantic Airways aircraft, operated by a Portugal-based charter company, which Air Pacific has obviously hired to fill the gap for their downed 747.
 I greet the young Portuguese crew as I board, and there is one Fijian flight attendant aboard.
 I tease her about this fact as I board…she giggles.
 Unfortunately, this aircraft is about 100 passengers smaller than a 747, which explains why Air Pacific is constantly struggling on the ground to cope with the extra bookings it has.
 The couple seated beside me waited three days for this flight, showing up at the airport each day only to be denied boarding.
 Their situation makes my flight delay look easy, although I’m still not happy about Air Pacific’s poor performance.

 The bonus is that that there is much more leg room in this aircraft, there are less people aboard, and the air in the cabin is much better than what I encountered on Air New Zealand’s 747-400 on the way down to Fiji.
 I still blame that flight for causing the nasty throat infection I suffered from while aboard the ship.
 Both the male and female Euro Atlantic Airways cabin attendants are really cute, so I forgive their inexperience with delivery of some of the in-flight service.